phoenixframework/phoenix/guides/authn_authz/scopes.md

 ## Integration of scopes in the Phoenix generators

-If a default scope is defined in your application's config, the generators will generate scoped resources by default.
+If a default scope is defined in your application's config, the generators will build scoped resources by default.
 The generated LiveViews / Controllers will automatically pass the scope to the context functions. `mix phx.gen.auth` automatically sets its scope as default, if there is not already a default scope defined:

 ```elixir
 # config/config.exs